- Independence and effectiveness of the justice system

 Pursuant to the Memorandum of Understanding between the Government of Ukraine and the Council of Europe concerning the establishment in Ukraine of the Office of the Council of Europe and its legal status of 6 November 2006, the Parties resolved to facilitate further democratic development in Ukraine, in particular through full and efficient implementation of the Action Plan.

 Status of co-operation

 The Action Plan is implemented by the Council of Europe’s Directorate General of Human Rights and Rule of Law, the Directorate General of Democracy, as well as by the Congress of Local and Regional Authorities of Europe.
-The Office of the Council of Europe in Kyiv co-ordinates the implementation of over 30 projects, including joint projects with the European Union.
+The Office of the Council of Europe in Kyiv co-ordinates the implementation of the projects, including joint projects with the European Union.

 The implementation of the Action Plan is co-ordinated with a Special Advisor for Ukraine appointed by the Secretary General in July 2014 to facilitate contacts with Ukrainian authorities and other interlocutors.